The mirror conjecture for minuscule flag varieties: Introduction

-which is a $\aD$-module on $Z(L_P)$.
-A priori $\BK_{(G,P)}$ is a complex of $\aD$-modules, but we show that it is just a $\aD$-module.
-Our proof is via the left-hand side of Figure~\ref{fig:four}, which enables us to recognize this statement as the Ramanujan property, in the context of the geometric Langlands program, for a certain cuspidal automorphic $D$-module $A_\cG$, see below and~\cite{HNY}.
+A priori $\BK_{(G,P)}$ is a complex of $\aD$-modules, but we show in Theorem~\ref{tintro:HNY} (= Theorem~\ref{t:HNYisBK}) that it is just a $\aD$-module.
+Our proof is via the left-hand side of Figure~\ref{fig:four}, which enables us to recognize this statement as the Ramanujan property, in the context of the geometric Langlands program, for a certain cuspidal automorphic $D$-module $A_\cG$; see \S\ref{intro:Kloosterman} below and~\cite[Thm.1]{HNY}.